 - business broking

 You are not eligible to apply for this exemption if any of your real estate work is in residential or rural real estate.

-The CPD exemption for each licensee is for one year only.
+The CPD exemption is for one calendar year only.

 These are the criteria for professional bodies whose members may apply for exemption:

 - The professional body has a CPD programme that REA considers to be at least equivalent to REA’s CPD programme and requirements - its CPD is compulsory and there are consequences for members if CPD is not completed.

 - Some topics in the professional body’s CPD programme must have elements that relate to real estate agency work.